+Nominations

+Nominations open on Friday 19 July 2019 and close at 12 noon, Friday 16 August 2019.

+Availability of nomination papers

-- 1. Key dates - Nominations open on Friday 15 July 2016. - Nominations close at noon, Friday 12 August 2016. - A public notice calling for nominations will appear in the Taranaki Daily News and the Stratford Press on Wednesday 13 July 2016 and the Hawera Star on Thursday 14 July 2016. - 2.
-Availability of nomination papers - Each nomination must be made on the appropriate official nomination paper.
-A separate nomination paper is required for each issue or position and these are available from 15 July 2016 from: - New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hawera - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford - by telephoning 0800 922 822 - by accessing www.trc.govt.nz - 3.
-Candidate profile statement - Every candidate may provide the electoral officer with a candidate profile statement with their nomination.
-This statement must not exceed 150 words and can contain information about the candidate, their qualifications and skills applicable to the postion for which they are standing and their policies/intentions if elected to office.
+A public notice calling for nominations will appear in the Taranaki Daily News on Wednesday 17 July 2019 and the Taranaki Star on Thursday 18 July 2019.

+Each nomination must be made on the appropriate official nomination paper.
+A separate nomination paper is required for each position and these are available from 19 July 2019 from:

+- New Plymouth District Council's Civic Centre, 84 Liardet Street, New Plymouth; - South Taranaki District Council's Administration Building, 105-111 Albion Street, Hāwera; - Stratford District Council's Administration Building, 61-63 Miranda Street, Stratford; - by telephoning 0800 922 822; - by accessing www.trc.govt.nz

+Candidate profile statement

+Every candidate may provide the electoral officer with a candidate profile statement with their nomination.
+This statement must not exceed 150 words and can contain information about the candidate, their qualifications and skills applicable to the position for which they are standing and their policies/intentions if elected to office.

 The candidate profile statement must be true and accurate and the electoral officer is not required to verify or investigate any information included in this statement.

+The profile may include a recent passport-sized colour photograph.

+The candidate profile statement and colour photo are required to be submitted in hardcopy, not electronically (except where information in another language is provided).

+Candidate profile statements will be printed in plain text, without formatting ie:

+- no bullet points;

+- no bold or underlining;

+- no italics;

+- no quote marks.

+These will be included with the voting document sent to each elector by the electoral officer, as well as being placed on the council's website.

+Note that any spelling or grammatical errors will not be corrected, and candidates are therefore reminded to check their candidate profile statement prior to submitting their nomination.

-The profile may include a recent passport-size colour photograph. - The candidate profile statement and colour photo are required to be submitted in hardcopy, not electronically (except where information in another language is provided).
-This information will be included with the voting document sent to each elector by the electoral officer, as well as being placed on the council's website. - The candidate profile statement may be in English or Māori or both (maximum 150 words in either language) or in any other language (not exceeding 150 words in total).
-Should all or part of a candidate profile statement be provided in a language other than English or Māori, it is required that this be provided in an electronic graphic file. - If submitting an electronic graphic file containing other languages, the specifications (from the printer) are: All translations must be supplied as a single image.
+The candidate profile statement may be in English or Māori or both (maximum 150 words in either language) or in any other language (not exceeding 150 words in total).
+Should all or part of a candidate profile statement be provided in a language other than English or Māori, it is required that this be provided in an electronic graphic file.

+If submitting an electronic graphic file containing other languages, the specifications (from the printer) are: all translations must be supplied as a single image.
 If there is more than one language translated, then these are to be all supplied together in a single image.

-The image to be supplied as a file with the following criteria:
+The image file to be supplied must meet the following criteria:

-- PNG format
+- PNG format;

-- black and white
+- black and white;

-- 600 dpi
+- 600 dpi;

-- maximum file size 400kB
+- maximum file size 400kB;

-- the image being 1300 pixels high and 2000 pixels wide
+- the image being 1300 pixels high and 2000 pixels wide.